ShenLab/MDmis/code/README.md

 2. To convert coarse-grained MD simulations to all-atom trajectories and the MD features, you may use convert_CALVADOS_AA.py which performs both tasks.
   a.
 It does so by using convert_cg2all.sh and run_GetContacts.sh
   b.
-It also performs process_md_trajectory.py and compute_conformational_properties.py
+It also performs process_md_trajectory.py and compute_conformational_properties.py **An important note about convert_cg2all.sh and run_GetContacts.sh.
+The directories in th bash scripts need to be added based on your conda environments (if using) and the GetContacts cloned GitHub [repository](https://github.com/getcontacts/getcontacts.git)**
 3. Using this code by invoking single missense variants is done by run_CALVADOS_mutations_batches.py, which takes arguments to run batches of mutations.
 4. To compute differences between single missense variants and their wild-type MD simulations, use analyze_CALVADOS_mutations.py, and then plot_CALVADOS_differences from the Plotting and Analysis folder can help visualize differences.